 Muslim association calls for action following mosque vandalism

-Masjid Toronto at Church and Adelaide seen in this Google StreetView image was vandalized twice this week.
+Masjid Toronto at Church and Adelaide is seen in this Google StreetView image.

 Osobe Waberi, The Canadian Press

 Published Friday, July 31, 2020 5:43PM EDT

 Last Updated Friday, July 31, 2020 7:37PM EDT